Fourier Series Guided Design of Quantum Convolutional Neural Networks for Enhanced Time Series Forecasting: Results

-Across the three datasets, the Random Layers ansatz yielded less favorable outcomes, as anticipated due to its limited expressibility and absence of non-zero Fourier coefficients.
-In the context of the Legendre polynomial and Mackey Glass datasets, optimal results generally manifested with the more expressive ansatz options—specifically, the Strongly Entangler and the Basic Entangler with 8 qubits—despite their relatively lower variance in the gradient of the cost function.
-In contrast, the Euro dataset proved to be more challenging to train using the most expressive ansatz.
-One hypothesis is that the Legendre and Mackey Glass datasets exhibit greater resilience to a flatter cost landscape, potentially attributed to having the double training samples compared to the Euro dataset.\\
+Across the three datasets, the Random Layers ansatz resulted in slightly less favorable metrics, as anticipated due to its limited expressivity and absence of non-zero Fourier coefficients.
+For the toy dataset, the results were comparable across ansatz, but a more stable result is achieved with 8 qubits.
+The small dataset proved to be more challenging to train using the most expressive ansatz.
+In the more complex datasets (SP500 and BTC) the expressivity of the Strongly Entangler with 8 qubits is key to obtain a good prediction.